Provisional & Non-Provisional Patent Application Filing Services

 What is Patent Application Filing?

-Patent Application Filing (the third step to patenting) is the submitting of a complete and properly formatted patent application to the patent office.
+For design and utility patents, the third step patent service is patent application filing.
+Patent Application Filing is the submitting of a complete and properly formatted patent application to the patent office.
 In addition to the proper forms, a complete and properly formatted patent application includes a specification (description, claims, and abstract), and drawings (if needed).
 Once filed (you’ll get a filing receipt), your invention is patent pending.
 Carson Patents can help file for patent protection for your invention.
-Contact us to start the steps to patent.
+Contact us to start the steps to patent for your invention or idea.

 Carson Patents files all kinds and types of patent protection applications.